Maria Stein, Ohio

-Maria Stein (German, literally Mary's stone or "Mary of the Rock") is an unincorporated community in central Marion Township, Mercer County, Ohio, United States.
+Maria Stein (German, literally "Mary's stone" or "Mary of the Rock") is an unincorporated community and census-designated place in Marion Township, Mercer County, Ohio, United States.
+As of the 2020 census, the population was 1,067.
 The community and the Maria Stein Convent lie at the center of the area known as the Land of the Cross-Tipped Churches, where a missionary priest, Father Francis de Sales Brunner, established a number of parishes for German Catholics.

-Notable features

-Situated in southern Mercer County, Maria Stein is a rural farming community with a history dating to the early 19th century.
-The residents of the community and its surrounding region, nicknamed the "Land of the Cross-Tipped Churches", have largely German Catholic roots.
-It was settled in the early 19th century by immigrants from Germany who cleared the dense forests of the region and uncovered a rich and productive farmland.
-Multi-generation families have prospered through their management of the rich, dark soil of the region.
-In the character of small communities, churches provide the framework for social interaction.
-Holidays such as Easter and Christmas are community celebrations, shared by most citizens.